Table of Contents

 Gather your interested audience’s emails through your blog using different wordpress form plugins, example WPForms.
 Build an email list to keep your audience informed about new content.

-For managing large email lists (At a later time) you can use ActiveCampaign, it is one of the best email marketing tools for automations.
+For managing large email lists (At a later time) you can use ActiveCampaign or Aweber, These are one of the best email marketing tools available.

 Analytics and Adaptations: